 There’s one more thing to keep in mind with the Amex Platinum bonus offer.
 You can only the Amex Platinum bonus “once in a lifetime.”
 If you earned it in the past, Amex will not offer you the welcome bonus for the Platinum Card again.

 Assuming you are still undecided at this point in the comparison, if you qualify for one bonus and not the other, strongly consider that card if you can reach the spending requirement.

 Here’s how the Chase Sapphire Preferred® Card vs. Amex Platinum compares if you want to compare the Reserve’s sister card.

 Amex Platinum & Sapphire Reserve Annual Travel Credit

 Chase Sapphire Reserve: $300 annual travel credit as reimbursement for travel purchases charged to your card each account anniversary year

-By far, the Amex Platinum is the most rewarding credit card for airfare purchases made directly from the airline or with American Express Travel.
+The Platinum Card® from American Express is the most rewarding credit card for airfare purchases made directly from the airline or with American Express Travel.
 If you fly frequently, the Amex Platinum can earn Membership Rewards points at twice the pace of almost any other rewards credit card.
-To earn 5x points on hotel purchases, you must book them through AmexTravel.com.

 Redeeming Ultimate Rewards & Membership Rewards